 Tracy also told us the story of how her older brother sustained brain damage after being beaten by four white boys in his childhood.

 As the night progressed, I realized that because I am white, I have had the privilege of ignoring the problem that African Americans are all too familiar with.
 I realized I had clung to this narrative that the Civil Rights Movement had made everything right and that racism was no longer an issue on a larger, American society level.

-I realized that I can choose to ignore the problem if I want to.
+I realized that I can choose to continue in racial apathy and ignore the problem if I want to.
 My livelihood does not depend on understanding how my brothers and sisters of different ethnicity live and how they struggle.
 I probably won’t have to worry about how my kids are going to be treated or whether they know how to respond if they are pulled over by a police officer.

 So… What Now?

 As our prayer meeting progressed, we began doing a couple practical things, which I believe could be of benefit to the broader church: